diogok/semaphore.js/README.md

 You can test your connection to the database, access third-party services or any other test that your app need to run.

-You can also define custom handlers for errors/success/timeouts, see below.

 ## Options

 Semaphore allow a few more options: